 - Q How does taking birth control pills for a long time affect my fertility?

-- Q Can the birth control pill increase my risk of cervical cancer?
+- Q Can the birth control pill help relieve perimenopausal symptoms?

 - Q Will I have periods if I'm on the pill?

 - Q Can birth control pills cause weight loss?